-Only in recent years have language comprehension deficits begun to be identified as a specific type of learning disability (e.g., hyperlexia).
-Previously, the symptoms of comprehension deficits were acknowledged, such as poor recall or difficulty with expression, but the underlying cause was not.
-As a consequence, treatment was limited to "language only" strategies that attempted to mitigate and remediate the symptoms, instead of addressing the cause of the deficit-a deficit in being able to create mental representations (images).
+Only in recent years have language comprehension deficits begun to be identified as a specific type of learning disability.
+Previously, the symptoms of comprehension deficits were acknowledged, such as poor recall or difficulty with expression, but the underlying problems were not.
+As a consequence, treatment was limited to "language only" strategies that attempted to mitigate and remediate the symptoms, instead of addressing the cause of the deficit.